Specialist High Asset Worth Divorce Lawyers

 High-net-worth individuals often have a higher earning capacity, which may result in substantial alimony and child support payments.
 Calculating these payments can be complicated, as they are usually based on the lifestyle the couple and children were accustomed to during the marriage.
 Disputes over alimony and child support can often drag on for a while, given the amount of money involved.

 Significant net worth can mean substantial tax consequences for both parties.
 Asset division can impact taxable income and deductions.
 Support payments are no longer taxable income for the recipient spouse, and the paying spouse can’t take a tax deduction anymore.
 Consulting with tax professionals is crucial to avoid potential tax liabilities and penalties.

 How Does the Discovery Process Work in a High-Net-Worth Divorce?

 The strategy used during the discovery process often determines the outcome of the case.
 The attorneys and paralegals at the Ramos Law Group are comfortable managing high volume discovery cases as well as seeking and responding to motions to compel additional discovery.

 After financial information has been gathered during the discovery process, it must be compiled into a format that is clear to the Court.
-The high net worth divorce attorney assigned to your case will make sure this happens.
+Your Houston high asset divorce attorney assigned to your case will make sure this happens.
 The Court must understand the nature of the property in order to make a fair division.

 It is the responsibility of the person claiming the property as separate to clearly prove the origin of the asset.
 If the property is not clearly shown to be separate, the other spouse may be able to claim a portion of that asset.